rvolz/BicBucStriim/README.md

 * [Download](http://projekte.textmulch.de/bicbucstriim/downloads/BicBucStriim-1.1.0.zip) an installation archive.
 * Unarchive the downloaded archive below the web server root of your NAS (e.g. "/volume1/web" on a Synology device).
 * Rename the newly created directory (e.g. BicBucStriim-1.1.0.zip) to "bbs".
-* NOTE: If you don't want to use the directory name *bbs* simply change the included .htaccess file accordingly
 * The "data" directory and its contents must be writeable for all.
 Depending on your method of unarchiving this might be already the case.
 However, in case you experience access error just use a terminal to correct this: `chmod -R ga+w data`.
 * BicBucStriim should now be working, start your web browser and navigate to `http://<address of your NAS>/bbs/`
 * A freshly installed BicBucStriim app will show you the admin section, where you will have tell the app where your Calibre library is located.
 Everything else is optional.
 Just have a look.